Prodigals, Their Loved Ones and the Boundaries that Helps Bring About Their Inner Transformation

-Every person on earth will need to make a journey within the difficult geography of their soul if they are to enter the kingdom of God.
+Every person on earth will make the journey within the difficult geography of their soul if they are to enter the kingdom of God.
 This journey starts at the bottomless pit of a “give me spirit” and hopefully ends at the entryway of a “make me spirit”.

 Jesus explains this journey of transformation in a story about a father who had two sons.
 One day the younger son came to his father and asked him for his inheritance.
 Apparently this son had become restless and discontented with his life on the family farm and wanted to know what else life had to offer.
 Perhaps he was already flirting with sin and worldliness.
 Maybe it was the drudgery of the daily chores in the family household.
 Whatever the case, we can read between the lines and see that this son wanted more than he was getting out of life.
 Like many of us in our younger years we often don’t appreciate what we have and often long for some elusive idea of what will make us happy… love, independence, drugs, money, sex, power, notoriety, significance, an exciting career, etc.

 The Lord doesn’t go into much detail, but since human nature being as predictable as it is, we hear in his first words he wanted more.